 You may be interested to learn the above is a true example, it is the actual credit card belonging to e-Path's founder.
 It remains totally and absolutely secure despite being publicly viewable on this website since 2007.
 A bold but very effective demonstration of the strength of the encryption used by e-Path.

-Once an individual gateway system has been set up for an online business owner they become the only party in the world capable of decrypting card data encrypted on their unique gateway.
+Once an individual gateway and its encryptions systems have been set up for an online business owner they become the only party in the world capable of decrypting card data encrypted on their unique gateway.
 Each and every e-Path gateway is separate with its own unique encryption system.

 Asymmetric cryptography is used by the Department of Homeland Defence in the U.S., ASIO here in Australia and numerous other government departments, intelligence services and other high level enterprises and organisations serious about keeping highly sensitive data protected and secure.